The Griffins' Lesson

 NOTES NEXT MORNING

 I see an episode of Jane the Virgin.
 Rafael wakes amnesic in bed with a stranger, and Jane finds them.
-The girl turns out to be hooker paid to drug him and stage this morning-after scene, to drive off Jane.
-It backfires--the girl recognizes Jane, is an online follower, and next day warns her it was a set-up.
+The girl turns out to be a hooker paid to drug him and fake a damning morning-after scene, to drive off Jane (a rival hopes to gain Rafael's love--and money).
+The plot backfires--the girl recognizes Jane, is an online follower, and next day warns her it was staged.
 The show clearly echoes my dream.
 How?
 Why?
-Let's ignore that, and just act as if I saw the show the day before my dream, and it reacted to it.
-Reverse the time sign.
+Let's ignore that, and just act as if I saw the show the day before my dream, and it reacted to the show.
+Reverse the time sign!
 It's legit for particle physics, why not for dreams?

 So... what themes from the show did the dream play up?
 What looks on the surface like shameful drunken sexual irresponsibility turns out to be a malicious set-up for unknown purposes.
 Then the teens' nightmares don't look psychological, showing their (or my) fears--instead they seem to be warning them they're being set up!
 Drugged, stripped, put into bed together.

-Today I read lots of surreal, experimental, clever comics like Dash Shaw's Body World, Jillian Tamaki's Boundless and Matt Kindt's Mind Mgmt.
-Thing is, I admired their skill, but I didn't like them.
+Today I read three surreal, experimental, clever comics--Dash Shaw's Body World, Jillian Tamaki's Boundless and Matt Kindt's Mind Mgmt.
+Thing is, I admired their art, but I didn't like it.
 Amoral, kind of cold.

 But now, dreaming, I find a graphic novel I DO like, full of fantasy, romance and sexy magic creatures, with a layered, footnoted plot with lots of options where you can choose to jump to other pages; just as dense and weird as Shaw, Tamaki or Kindt, but with more likable characters, more humane values.
 Warmer.

 Open the book at random... and fall into the story.